verrazzano/docs/content/en/docs/setup/install/multicluster.md

 1. If needed for the admin cluster, obtain the managed cluster's CA certificate.
    The admin cluster scrapes metrics from the managed cluster's Prometheus endpoint.
-If the managed cluster Verrazzano installation uses self-signed certificates or LetsEncrypt staging certificates, then the admin cluster will need the managed cluster's CA certificate in order to make an `https` connection.
+If the managed cluster Verrazzano installation uses self-signed certificates or LetsEncrypt staging certificates, then the admin cluster will need the managed cluster's CA certificate to make an `https` connection.
    - Depending on whether the Verrazzano installation on the managed cluster uses self-signed certificates, LetsEncrypt staging certificates, or certificates signed by a well-known certificate authority, choose the appropriate instructions.
    - If you are unsure what type of certificates are used, use the following instructions.
-     * Check if the `verrazzano` resource is configured to use LetsEncrypt staging certificates.
+     * To check if the `verrazzano` resource is configured to use LetsEncrypt staging certificates:
        ```
        # On the managed cluster
        $ kubectl --kubeconfig $KUBECONFIG_MANAGED1 --context $KUBECONTEXT_MANAGED1 \
             describe verrazzano
        ```
-       LetsEncrypt staging certificates are being used if the output contains the following information:
+       If the output contains the following information, then LetsEncrypt staging certificates are being used.
        ```
        Cert Manager:
          Certificate: